jennydaman/mindmatter/README.md

 The psychologist Daniel Kahneman describes two systems of thinking.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Thinking_Fast_and_Slow), "'System 1' is fast, instinctive, and emotional; 'System 2' is slower, more deliberative, and more logical."

 Surfing the Internet tends to be unproductive.
 The objective of *Mind Matter* is to disrupt cognitive ease and force users to perform system 2 thinking.

-*Although, the FCC chairman Ajit Pai's rejection of Net Neutrality might solve the issue of Internet distractions anyway...*

 #### Acknowledgements